Gerison Lansdown is an international children’s rights consultant, advocate and lecturer, acting as Chair of Child to Child.

-Ros Davies has more than twenty years experience of maternal and child health and sexual and reproductive health in the international development field.
+Ros Davies has 25 years’ experience of maternal and child health and sexual and reproductive health in the international development field.
 She is Vice-Chair of Child to Child.

-Ros holds an MA in Area Studies (Latin America) from the University of London’s Institute for Latin American Studies.
-See Ros’s Declaration of Interest Form.
+Ros holds an MA in Area Studies (Latin America) from the University of London’s Institute for Latin American Studies and is a Fellow for the Royal Society for the encouragement of Arts, Manufactures and Commerce.
+See Ros’ Declaration of Interest Form.

 Susan Durston has been associated with Child to Child since its beginning in 1979 and has been a trustee since 2013.